 At this point, you can add whatever effect you want on the Raster version of your text.
 You can add bevels, shadows, textures, etc. This will not alter the original vector text, which will stay available in case you need to edit it.

 But what if you need to edit that vector text?
 You have to either delete or hide the raster version that had all those effects applied.
 How do you remember all you did?

-Chances are that you will likely remember the main steps, which effect you added and the general settings.
-Of course, if you find that typo to edit weeks, or months later, it might be a little harder, but I am sure that just looking at the end result of your Raster layer, you will be able to replicate it.
+Chances are that you will likely remember the main steps, which effect you added, and the general settings.
+Of course, if you find that typo to edit weeks, or months later, it might be a little harder.
+Just looking at the end result of your Raster layer, you will be able to replicate it.

 An added bonus

 When you use a font that is not installed on your system, converting it to a raster layer will erase the option to find out what font that was.
 When you have a hidden copy still in vector format, you will get a warning when opening the file, if a font is missing.
 Furthermore, it will tell you what font is missing.
 This will allow you to go and retrieve that font if you need to edit your text.
 Even if you are opening your project for something else, and don't need to load the font, it will be a good idea to load it anyways so that once you save a new .pspimage version of your project, you will still have the information about that "unusual" font.

 It is always great to have options to correct a mistake, right?